 Perhaps the best indicator of the quality of our care is our award as a 2014 Top Hospital by an influential independent hospital rating agency – this marks the second year in a row we’ve received the nation’s top hospital award.
-We were one of only 60 urban hospitals to receive this award for 2014, but one of only 19 to receive the award two years in a row.
+We were one of 60 urban hospitals to receive this award in 2014, and one of only 19 to receive the award two years in a row.

 Considered the most competitive hospital quality award in the nation, the Top Hospitals designation honors hospitals that deliver the highest quality care by preventing medical errors, reducing mortality for high-risk procedures like heart bypass surgery, and reducing re-admissions for patients being treated for conditions like pneumonia and heart attack.

 We track our quality and safety in several important ways, and we are always seeking ways in which to improve our performance.
 We want our patients to see how we do in these important measures.

 Harrington began assessing its performance for patient satisfaction and patient experience using national survey tools administered by Press Ganey, an independent company that measures patient satisfaction and experience scores.
 We utilize HCAHPS, the national Hospital Consumer Assessment of Healthcare Providers and Systems for our inpatients.
 They also survey our outpatients and emergency care patients.